Implications of the AI Act for Non-Discrimination Law and Algorithmic Fairness

 Related papers

-paper discusses algorithmic fairness focusing non-discrimination and important laws in the European Union (EU)
+The paper focuses on algorithmic fairness focusing on non-discrimination in the European Union (EU)

-Paper contributes to algorithmic fairness research with a few legal insights enlarging and strengthening also the growing research domain of compliance in software engineering.
+The paper contributes to the algorithmic fairness research with a few legal insights, enlarging and strengthening the growing research domain of compliance in AI engineering.

 This paper critically examines the European Union's Artificial Intelligence Act (EU AI Act)